 Search Fund Deal Sourcing

-Search fund deal sourcing without losing the market learning.
+Search fund deal sourcing with owner-call coverage.

 $750 per qualified meeting.
 1% success fee on closed deals. $35,000 minimum.
 No retainer.